mvelazc0/BadZure/README.md

 ## Goals / Use Cases

-And Azure AD tenant populated with BadZure enables red and blue teams to:
+An Azure AD tenant populated with BadZure enables red and blue teams to:

 * Experiment with common Azure AD attack vectors
 * Obtain attack telemetry to build, test and enhance detection controls